igorkurilenko/flight-surety/README.md

 ![alt text](./screenshots/airlines.png "Airlines")

-Passengers can purchase insurance, invoke the simulation of flight fault due airline and then get a payout.
+Passengers can purchase insurance, invoke the simulation of flight fault due airline company and then get a payout.

 ![alt text](./screenshots/passengers.png "Passengers")